pereznetworks/A-Course-Rating-API/README.md

 although the steps in the project requirement indicate to:

     1: running mongod in 1 term (project root dir)

        and in 2nd term (same project root dir)

        mongoimport seed data using - mydbname

     2: then, create a mongo connection using - mydbname

     3: and, create models from schema and and doc/collection to match

     4: then work on routes,

        that will run queries on these and return json data

-That did nt work for me:
+That did not work for me:

-  I ended up having to start over

-  I used these basic Mongo shell cmds
+    I ended up having to start over, used these basic Mongo shell cmds

     mongod in 1 term
     mongo shell in 2nd term